exercism/jq/concepts/regular-expressions/about.md

 - nothing if there was no match, or
 - an object containing various properties if there was a match.

-This example looks for two identical consecutive vowels.
+This example looks for two identical consecutive vowels by using the backref syntax, `\1`.

 ```jq
 "Hello World!" | match("([aeiou])\\1")